A closer look at what's inside Buckingham Palace

 Buckingham Palace is located in the city of Westminster in central London.

-What is the most famous room in Buckingham Palace?
+What is the most famous room inside Buckingham Palace?

 The Throne Room is the most iconic, with its grand thrones and historical significance.
 It hosts important ceremonies like investitures and state openings.